Avengers vs. X-Men: Prologue

 Sam Alexander, a member of the Nova Corps, arrives on the home planet of Terrax with a warning, but before he can deliver it, Terrax engages him in battle.
-The battle is interrupted by the arrival of the Phoenix, the threat that Alexander came to warn against.
+The battle is interrupted by the arrival of the Phoenix Force, the threat that Alexander came to warn against.
 Terrax is seemingly destroyed in the aftermath as Alexander escapes, resumes his mission and travels to Earth, the next planet in the Phoenix's path.

 Avengers: X-Sanction

 Cable (who was presumed dead after the Second Coming event) returns from a desolate future after having been informed by Blaquesmith that the Avengers are somehow responsible for the death of Hope Summers and the terrible future.
 To prevent Hope's death, he devises a plan to take down the Avengers one by one before they can harm her.
 Cable first attracts the attention of the Avengers by shooting down a prison transport plane.
-As the Avengers round up the escaping prisoners, Cable kidnaps the Falcon.
+As the Avengers round up the escaping prisoners, Cable kidnaps Falcon.
 Captain America follows Redwing (the Falcon's trained pet falcon) to where Cable is holding the Falcon, only to be ambushed by Cable and put in restraints.
 Next, Cable defeats Iron Man using technology taken from a future suit of Iron Man's armor.
 Red Hulk arrives and surprises Cable, but is narrowly defeated when Cable infects him with the techno-organic virus.
 Believing that Cable has gone too far, Blaquesmith sends in Cyclops and Hope to stop him.
 Cyclops and Hope plead with Cable to release the Avengers, but are interrupted by the arrival of Spider-Man and Wolverine.
 While Cable is distracted fighting Spider-Man and Wolverine, Hope (guided by Blaquesmith) frees the captured Avengers, while the Red Hulk burns the techno-organic virus out of his body.
 Cable succumbs to the combined efforts of the Avengers and his own infection of the techno-organic virus, and is brought to Utopia.
 Blaquesmith tells Hope that she can still save Cable by absorbing the techno-organic virus with the Phoenix Force.
 Once fully healed, Cable informs Cyclops that Hope is indeed the Phoenix, and that he needs his help to protect her when war comes with the Avengers.